-But if you want to have your mind blown away minute by new music, you need to check out a 60×60 concert!
+But if you want to have your mind blown away minute-by-minute with new music, you need to check out a 60×60 concert!

 In celebration of International Women’s Day this week, we’re going to be focusing on the 60×60 Athena Mix, which exclusively features contemporary female composers from around the world.